Novolin R innolets

 Brand Name: Examples include Humulin R and Novolin R

-Novolin R innolets is used for:
+Novolin R innolets are used for:

 Treating diabetes mellitus.

-Novolin R innolets is a fast-acting form of the hormone insulin.
+Novolin R innolets are a fast-acting form of the hormone insulin.
 It works by helping your body to use sugar properly.
 This lowers the amount of glucose in the blood, which helps to treat diabetes.

 Do NOT use Novolin R innolets if:

 - you are allergic to any ingredient in Novolin R innolets

 - you are having an episode of low blood sugar

 Contact your doctor or health care provider right away if any of these apply to you.